Eleven-Trading/strade/README.md

 ### Installation

-- Install dependencies (npm and composer)
+- Install dependencies (npm)
-- Run "gulp" in terminal and launch localhost:3000 in your browser
+- Run "gulp" in terminal with the following arguments
+	- FMP_API : your Fincancial Modeling Pre API credentials
+	- OKTA_BASE_URL : base url to your Okta server
+	- OKTA_CLIENT_ID : your Okta client ID

 ### Deployment
 - Deploy on your localhost or server as a static website (using Nginx for example)